alexaymehra/cpu-8-bit/README.md

 *Click the image above to open the full PDF specification.*

 ## Todo
-- Add usage guide
 - Update and insert schematic
-- Polish README
 - Add timing diagram
+- Add usage guide and polish README